 b install

-Install binaries.
-If no arguments are given, b installs all binaries from the b.yaml configuration file.
-You can also install specific binaries on-the-fly.
+Install binaries and sync environment files.
+If no arguments are given, b installs all binaries and syncs all envs from the b.yaml configuration file.
+You can also install specific binaries or env files on-the-fly.

 Usage